Add your promotional text...

 • Start with gentle therapeutic tremoring, pausing if sensations become overwhelming or too intense.

-• Focus on small micro-releases, then integrate them before continuing to avoid re-traumatization.
+• Focus on small micro-releases, then integrate them before continuing to easily avoid re-traumatization and overwhelm.

-• For severe conditions (as outlined in this blog), limit to 1-3 minutes at a time or preferably book a 1:1 coaching session for personalised support.
+• For severe conditions (as outlined below), limit your tremoring to a very short amount of time (~1-3 min or so) or preferably book a 1:1 coaching session for personalised support.

 Science Insight: Titration supports vagus nerve regulation and sustainable healing.